Tiger ausf. E : Mufflers

 Muffler cap

-In January 1943, starting on hull 250082 [1, see 3.4.1.14] , a standard solution to this problem was built into new Tigers.
-Sheet-metal guards were added to the hull surrounding each muffler, so that they would not be visible when glowing in the dark.
-A baffle plate was added to the muffler itself to deflect the flames sideways.
+Also, a baffle plate was added to the muffler itself to deflect the flames sideways before they would exit the cover.
 This diagram shows the top of a muffler; the baffle plate is supported on five tubes.
 Long bolts run through the tubes, terminating in the M12 threaded holes in the muffler.
 Thus, the baffle plate could be backfitted to existing Tigers.

 Muffler without a valve

 In September 1943, the submersion ability of the Tiger was dropped.
-Mufflers were now built without the flapper valve, as this model shows.
+Mufflers were now built without the flapper valve, like this.

 [1] Germany's Tiger Tanks, volume 1 : DW to Tiger 1